GDSL-UL/jobs/README.md

 # Current Job Openings and PhD Opportunities@[`geodatascience`](https://www.liverpool.ac.uk/geographic-data-science/)

-## Assistant Professor / Lectureship

-### Lecturer in Geographic Data Science (Human Geography) - Grade 8

-**[Closes May 3rd'23]**

-Full job description and application [here](https://my.corehr.com/pls/ulivrecruit/erq_jobspec_version_4.display_form?p_company=1&p_internal_external=E&p_display_in_irish=N&p_process_type=&p_applicant_no=&p_form_profile_detail=&p_display_apply_ind=Y&p_refresh_search=Y&p_recruitment_id=057413).

-Continuing recent strategic investment and growth of the Department of Geography and Planning, we are recruiting a Lecturer in Geographic Data Science in the area of Human Geography - whose research complements current activity within the Geographic Data Science Lab (GDSL) research group https://www.liverpool.ac.uk/geographic-data-science  and links to other research groups across the School, and particularly Planning, Environmental Assessment and Management and the Power Space and Cultural Change research groups  https://www.liverpool.ac.uk/geography-and-planning/research/

-We are especially interested in applicants with international research expertise in the application of geographic data science, and one or more of the following priority areas: population, health, urban analytics, human mobility, transport and spatial inequalities.
-We would also be particularly interested hearing from applicants with a background in machine learning / artificial intelligence (AI) and network science to social science and population questions.

-The post has the potential to align strategically with the University's "Digital", "Starting well, Living well, Ageing well", "Personalised health", and "Climate Futures" research themes.

-We particularly welcome applications from scholars who identify with groups who continue to be underrepresented and who face barriers to inclusion in higher education.
-We believe that a diverse and supportive environment, bringing different perspectives to our work and allowing people to blossom is the best platform for excellent teaching.

-### Lecturer in Geographic Information Systems (Human Geography) (Grade 7/8)

-**[Closes May 3rd'23]**

-Full job description and application [here](https://www.jobs.ac.uk/job/CZA294/lecturer-in-geographic-information-systems-human-geography-grade-7-8).

-You will have teaching and research expertise that complements current activity within the Geographic Data Science Lab (GDSL) research group (https://www.liverpool.ac.uk/geographic-data-science/) and links to other research groups across the School, and particularly Planning, Environmental Assessment and Management and the Power Space and Cultural Change research groups (https://www.liverpool.ac.uk/geography-and-planning/research/).
-We are especially interested in applicants with a strong teaching track record in Geographic Information Systems and Quantitative Human Geography across one or more of the following areas of Geography: retail, population, urban analytics, spatial modelling, human mobility, transport, spatial inequality and geographic data science.

-Applicants with a background in machine learning / artificial intelligence (AI) in Human Geography are welcomed.
-We are one of the largest and longest established UK Geography and Planning departments, ranked 14th for Research Power (REF2021) with an international reputation for research excellence where 36% of our publications rated as world-leading (4\*) and our research environment ranked joint 8th of 56 comparator UK Departments (REF2021).
-The post has the potential to align strategically with the University’s Digital, ‘Starting well, Living well, Ageing well’, Personalised health, and Climate Futures research themes.

-We particularly welcome applications from scholars who identify with groups who continue to be underrepresented and who face barriers to inclusion in higher education.
-We believe that a diverse and supportive environment, bringing different perspectives to our work and allowing people to blossom is the best platform for excellent teaching.

 ## PhDs

 #### We are currently advertising for a number of PhD projects that start in **October 2023**: they are open to UK applicants only.